The Rise of Esports Betting

 The term Esports is typically used to mean electronic sports.
 Esports are competitive video game tournaments where players and teams compete for cash prizes.
-The tournaments are viewable from anywhere in the world on mobile or desktop devices, and are usually free to stream.
+The tournaments are viewable from anywhere in the world on mobile or desktop devices and are usually free to stream.
 In the same way that professional sports have leagues, corporate sponsorships, passionate fans, teams, and superstars, and championships, Esports also boasts leagues for different video games, fans for different games and teams, and superstars that have millions of followers or subscribers.

 Who is the typical Esports fan right now?